CollectionBuilder/collectionbuilder-contentdm/docs/markup.md

 Schema is a standard designed to provide structured semantic markup for search engines to better understand content of web pages.
 The concepts described apply to a generalized web landscape, centered mostly around commercial sites, and don't necessarily follow the logic and structure of library-based metadata or digital collections.
 However, it is useful to provide the markup to drive better representations of the data in search results.

 See [Full Schema hierarchy](https://schema.org/docs/full.html), or [Google Guide to Structure Data](https://developers.google.com/search/docs/guides/intro-structured-data).
 Keep in mind that Schema is an open standard, however, Google is the biggest consumer, so information found in Google's [Developer Docs](https://developers.google.com/) is potentially more pragmatically useful (e.g. Google highly recommends using JSON-LD vs. Schema suggesting microdata).

 Markup can be tested using Google's [Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool).

+Schema markup is added to Item pages, the Data page, and other general pages.

-### Item pages
+### Item page

 Item pages have in depth Schema markup in JSON-LD format driven by the object metadata.
-Schema elements are driven by the "schema_map" column of config-metadata.csv.
+Schema elements are driven by the "schema_map" column of config-metadata.csv (which generates JSON-LD in "_includes/head/item-meta.html").

 Each item page is given the basic type of `CreativeWork`, thus metadata fields can be mapped to any of the properties listed on the [CreativeWork documentation](https://schema.org/CreativeWork).
 Copy the exact property name, as this value will be turned into schema JSON-LD markup.
 If the "schema_map" column is empty, only the automatically generated markup will be added.